KOTOR-Community-Portal/mod-builds/content/index.md

 As for actually installing these mods, there are a few simple rules to follow:

 * *Create a Deadly Stream and Nexus Mods account*.
 [Deadly Stream](http://deadlystream.com/)—our main host for KOTOR mods—has a download speed limit for users without an account (which is free).
-The [Nexus](https://www.nexusmods.com/kotor/?) does not permit file downloads without an account, so you'll absolutely need a Nexus account to download any of the mods we use hosted there.
+The [Nexus](https://www.nexusmods.com/kotor/?) has an actual file size limit without an account, so you'll need a Nexus account to download some files.

 * *Install the mods in the order you are presented with them*.
 If you fail to do this, you risk running into bugs, many quite significant.
 Note that you'll still encounter some warnings on installer mods even when doing this, but those warnings are normal (errors, however, are not).
 If you want to add new mods which aren't included in these lists to a build, you should reach out to me so we can work together to create an installation order which is stable for you.

 * *Don't attempt to continue an old save after installing these mods*.
-Unless all you choose to use are texture files which **do not** contain files of the .2da filetype, once your game is modded any previous saves you have should be treated as incompatible.
+Unless they're just texture files which **do not** contain files of the .2da filetype, once your game is modded any previous saves you have should be treated as incompatible.

 * *If you are intending to use any content not included in the mod builds*, search for and identify that content BEFORE installing the builds!
 Certain mods have install steps or overwrite requirements that will necessitate you installing them midway through the mod build install, so if you want to use content outside the builds, you should identify that content before you start your install.